sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6700 - config-settings/1000 - fingerprint.md

 Examples
 ---

-For an example of using fingerprints to extract multiple documents combined into one portfolio file, see [Multi-document extraction](doc:portfolio).
+For an example of using fingerprints to extract multiple documents from a portfolio file, see [Multi-document extraction](doc:portfolio).

 Notes
 ---

+TODO 2do: delete this since it's not relevant??

 For information about configuring fingerprint strictness for a document type, see [Fingerprint mode](doc:fingerprint-mode).